-Lake Alhambra is an approximately eighteen (18) surface acre urban lake located within the Lake Alhambra Homeowners Association in Antioch, CA which was built thirty five (35) years ago in 1983.
-Lake Alhambra has a maximum depth of approximately twelve (12) foot with an acting as a drainage impoundment, recreational activities such as boating, fishing, and swimming and aesthetics for the surrounding community.
+Lake Alhambra is an approximately eighteen (18) surface acre urban lake located within the Lake Alhambra Homeowners Association in Antioch, CA which was built thirty-five (35) years ago in 1983.
+Lake Alhambra has a maximum depth of approximately twelve (12) feet with an as a drainage impoundment, recreational activities such as boating, fishing, and swimming and aesthetics for the surrounding community.